Emby released a server app for the NVIDIA Shield TV back in February 2019, but the installation process wasn’t as smooth as I’d like.

 Next, select the metadata language that you want to use.

-Here’s where it might make sense to create several smaller libraries instead of one larger one.
+It might make sense to create several smaller libraries instead of one larger one.

-Once you’re done, you’re taken back to the Setup Media Libraries page where you can add additional libraries.
+Once you’re done, you’re taken back to the Setup Media Libraries page, where you can add additional libraries.

-We’re going to continue with the setup process however.
+We’re going to continue with the setup process, however.
 Click Next to continue.

 Finish Configuring Emby Server

-Next we’ll configure remote access to your Emby server.
+Next, we’ll configure remote access to your Emby server.

 Most users will keep both options on this screen turned on.